Galapagos Islands Vacations: everything you should know before booking

 Where are the Galapagos Islands located?

-How to get to the Galapagos islands?
+How to get to the Galapagos Islands?

 Unless you are traveling on a private boat, for which you need to ask for special permission, you can only get to the Galapagos Islands by flight.